 Do not try to transplant your traditional business solutions to the digital sphere.
 Field service management tools have been invented to show you more possibilities, organize your work, improve your KPIs and SLAs, and control your business.
 Think of the advantages that this can bring, rather than seeking ways to transfer your previous solutions indiscriminately.
 Otherwise, you will keep working in the same way but with a new system.

 Lean on analytics and business advisors when preparing for the change.
 Involve employees from different departments to gather ideas, and ask your field management solution provider for advice.

 2. Underestimating the power of automation

 Why are you here?
 To automate your processes.
 The aim of field service management system implementation is to reduce the involvement of your resources in daily task distribution.
-When workers do not have access to a centralized system, there is a danger they will end up flailing around in the dark.
+When workers do not have the access to a centralized system, there is a danger they will end up flailing around in the dark.
 Even if you have gained a certain level of expertise, do not let yourself rest on your laurels.
-A well-managed company will develop and, in consequence, your automation rules need to be more precise and advanced, so that they are ready to face more challenges and everyday choices.
+Keep in mind that a well-managed company has to develop, and that your automation rules need to be more precise and advanced, so that they are ready to face more challenges and everyday choices.
 Implementation needs to bring effectiveness and flexibility that can be obtained through automation.

 3. Forgetting about your customers

 One may assume that field service management software is designed only to manage your business processes.
 Nothing could be further from the truth.
 You must remember that strengthening relationships with customers is a key factor that improves your business performance.
 Do not leave customers in the dark.
 When implementing your field service management solution, create a dedicated space where your customers can receive guidance about your actions and feel that they are important to you.
 For example, a customer portal is an essential element of your mutual interactions.
 Customers may easily monitor their orders, cancel or reschedule meetings, give feedback, download invoices and much more.
 All this is possible without involving additional resources dedicated to customer support.